aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-analysis/index.md

 *P_S* feature works by counting and timing server events and gathers in memory and expose them through a collection of tables in the performance schema database.

-Let’s use [events_statements_summary_global_by_event_name](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html) and [events_statements_summary_by_digest](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html)  table to capture top queries, events etc
+Let’s use [events_statements_summary_global_by_event_name](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html) and [events_statements_summary_by_digest](https://dev.mysql.com/doc/refman/5.7/en/performance-schema-statement-summary-tables.html)  table to capture top queries, events etc.

+!!! tip "Note"
-*Note:* Performance Schema tables are kept in memory and their contents will be lost in the event of server reboot.
+  Performance Schema tables are kept in memory and their contents will be lost in the event of server reboot.

 **Syntax (top 5, wait events)**